 If you have reached out to the company, tried to or have succeeded in meeting with them and are still not seeing a commitment to action from them?
 Taking direct action can be an effective option.
-Join Greenwire or contact us at million.acts@greenpeace.org to learn more about how you might get a company's attention or how to support Greenpeace campaigns focused on supermarkets in different countries.
+Contact us at coafrica@greenpeace.org; million.acts@greenpeace.org to learn more about how you might get a company's attention or how to support Greenpeace campaigns focused on supermarkets in different countries.